-We recognize that a diverse set of perspectives is critical to innovation and have built a diverse and inclusive workforce that includes all genders, races, and ages, as well as those in the disabled community.
+We recognize that a diverse set of perspectives is critical to innovation and have built a diverse and inclusive workforce that includes all genders, races, religions, and ages, as well as those in the disabled community.
 We actively seek candidates from different backgrounds and outside traditional fields and reinforce our commitment to diversity through organizational policies, such as mandating fairness and equality for all employees and creating performance appraisal systems that are non-discriminatory.

 Our Women's Initiative Network, or WIN, is an employee-led network designed to provide opportunities and support from all genders for women at WisdomTree; career development and professional training opportunities; and female empowerment and leadership within the organization.
-Since its inception in 2019, WIN has held several successful global events including a panel discussion on women in the workforce featuring notable guest speakers; an interactive seminar on negotiation skills; workshops and coaching sessions to enhance confidence to speak up; and various roundtable forums, informal coffee catch-ups, weekly internal "spotlight" newsletters to increase visibility and raise the profile of our female employees and virtual social gatherings to promote connectivity and increase engagement while working remotely.
+Since its inception in 2019, WIN has held several successful global events, including panel discussions on women in the workforce featuring notable guest speakers; interactive seminars on topics including negotiation skills; workshops and coaching sessions to enhance confidence to speak up; and various roundtable forums, informal coffee catch-ups and in-person and virtual social gatherings to promote connectivity and increase engagement.
+WIN also produces weekly internal "spotlight" newsletters to increase visibility and raise the profile of our female employees and in 2022 expanded its efforts to promote their external visibility, leading to being shortlisted by Women in Asset Management USA for DEI Initiative of the Year, Employer of the Year, Advocate of the Year and Next Generation Leader of the Year.

 We pride ourselves on the diversity of our employee base globally, inclusive of gender, race, ethnicity, age, gender identity, gender expression and sexual orientation, and seek to continuously strengthen our commitment to diversity, equity and inclusion, or DEI.
-In 2020, we partnered with a third-party consulting firm to assist us in developing a DEI strategic plan.
-The objectives of this plan include driving clarity and accountability around our commitment to fostering an inclusive culture where employees feel empowered to do their best work; building trust across differences to ensure employees feel a sense of community and belonging; providing clear paths for growth and development opportunities; and encouraging diverse voices and perspectives.
-In addition, we have established a global DEI Council of senior leaders and employees to provide oversight and guidance as we implement programs contemplated by our strategic plan to increase diversity and promote inclusion.
-In 2021, the DEI Council assessed the current state of diversity across the firm, launched a monthly internal newsletter to promote discussions about topics that fall under the DEI umbrella, collaborated with WIN to host a roundtable about authenticity in the workplace, and worked to raise awareness about career advancement opportunities available to employees.
+In 2020, after engaging with a DEI-focused external consulting firm, we conducted an employee survey and several focus groups.
+The output from these exercises was incorporated into a DEI strategic plan and resulted in the formation of an employee-led DEI Council in 2021.
+The objectives of this plan include driving clarity and accountability around our commitment to fostering an inclusive culture where all employees feel empowered to do their best work; building trust across differences to ensure employees feel a sense of community and belonging; providing clear paths for growth and development opportunities; and elevating diverse voices and perspectives.
+The DEI Council is comprised of senior leaders and employees and provides oversight and guidance in connection with the implementation of programs contemplated by the DEI strategic plan.
+The DEI Council seeks to foster a diverse, equitable and inclusive workplace culture in support of WisdomTree's DEI vision.
+In 2022, the DEI Council continued to assess diversity across the firm through employee surveys and launched a DEI workshop series aimed at giving employees practical tools to use in building and fostering an inclusive culture.